rahulgopinath/rahulgopinath.github.io/_posts/2019-12-08-python-nanovm.markdown

 ```

-Since it is a readonly data structure, and we want
+Since it is a read-only data structure, and we want to modify it, we will use a
-to modify it, we will use a proxy class `Code` to wrap it.
-We copy over the
-minimum attributes needed.
+proxy class `Code` to wrap it.
+We copy over the minimum attributes needed.

 ```python
 class Code: